• Skip to main content

 Not if you plan to eat them up within 3 days.
 If you want to store them for up to a week, you can keep them in an airtight container in the fridge.
 Just know that refrigerated muffins have a tendency to dry out a bit.

-Can I turn these into a loaf of quick bread?
+Can I turn these into a loaf of bread?

 I recommend starting to check with a toothpick at the 50-minute mark and continue checking every 5 minutes until it comes out clean and the top of the bread springs back when gently pressed.